riceissa/aiwatch/README.md

      git commit -m "Add 80,000 Hours team from 2012"
      ```

-   - Using a text editor.
+   - Using a text editor (this is better if you want to write a multi-line
+     commit message).
 You can type:

      ```bash
      git commit